Open to the Public

 The preserve starts at the waterline of Clear Creek, a major tributary to the Obed River.
 It then ascends to the cliff tops, an elevation difference of more than 300 feet.

-For hikers, the preserve offers a challenging, moderate hike along the cliff wall along with views of Clear Creek before winding to the top of the cliff.
+For hikers, the preserve offers a challenging, moderate hike along the cliff wall with views of Clear Creek before winding to the top of the cliff.
 There the preserve offers awe-inspiring overlooks of the churning rapids of Clear Creek.
 Note that the trail is not blazed, and there is no trail directional signage.
 Dogs are allowed on the preserve on leash.

 Why the Conservancy Selected This Site